 Professor of Fine Arts

 Anthony Aziz has been a full time faculty member since 2001 and is currently the Program Director of the BFA Fine Arts Program.
-He is an artist specializing in digital imaging, and a collaborator in the team of Aziz + Cucher and they have exhibited their photography, sculpture, animation and video installations in museums and festivals world-wide, including the Venice Biennale, The Biennale de Lyon, the New Museum of Contemporary Art in New York, the San Francisco Museum of Modern Art, the List Visual Art Center at MIT, the National Gallery of Berlin, the National Gallery of Australia, and the Fondation Cartier in Paris.
-His work has been published in the New Yorker, New York Times, Art in America, ArtForum, ArtNews, FlashArt, October, Cabinet and Parkett.
+He is an artist specializing in post-photography, post-humanism and digital imaging and is a collaborator in the team of Aziz + Cucher.
+They have exhibited their photography, sculpture, animation and video installations in museums and festivals world-wide, including the Venice Biennale, The Biennale de Lyon, the New Museum of Contemporary Art in New York, the San Francisco Museum of Modern Art, the List Visual Art Center at MIT, the National Gallery of Berlin, and the Fondation Cartier in Paris.
+Their work has been published in the New Yorker, New York Times, Art in America, ArtForum, ArtNews, FlashArt, October, Cabinet and Parkett.
 Aziz received his MFA from the San Francisco Art Institute in 1990, and is the recipient of awards from the National Endowment for the Arts, the Pollock-Krasner Foundation, and the New York Foundation for the Arts.
-Aziz+Cucher recently had a solo exhibition at the Indianapolis Museum of Art which was accompanied by a catalog published by Hatje Cantz, Germany.
+Aziz + Cucher recently exhibited their video work at Art Abu Dhabi and a series of Jacquard tapestries at the Mill 6 Foundation in Hong Kong.

-installation, motion graphics, new genres, photography, video, performance, collaboration, post-humanism, geo-politics, art+politics
+installation, motion graphics, new genres, photography, video, performance, collaboration, post-humanism, geo-politics, art+politics, tapestries,

 Core Studio: Senior Thesis 1